About Amy Gilliland

 Nurses affect change every day, even when they are not able to offer one-on-one continuous care as a doula does.
 They are invaluable in creating a quality experience for laboring mothers and may see hundreds of mothers in their careers.

-Doulas develop intimate relationships with women and their families throughout pregnancy and provide continuous care during labor and birth.
+Doulas develop intimate relationships with pregnant people and their families in the months before the baby arrives and provide continuous care during labor and birth.
 By filling such an important niche in the maternity care team, doulas influence family life for the better – one birth at a time.

 I care deeply about offering the best labor support trainings I can to effect positive change in the world through acceptance and empowerment of mothers and other laboring people.
 In trainings I can effect positive change in the world by helping all people understand the significance of birth events in all people’s lives.
 In my workshops, doulas and nurses learn physical skills, receive emotional support, information and inspiration to begin and continue this important work.